Supporting Our Center

 We are grateful to the Alan Green Memorial Foundation, the Gilpin County Commissioners, and many individual neighbors who have donated money to make this project possible.
 We welcome ongoing donations to our fund; please click the “DONATE” button at the top of our page to help out.

-Welcome to 2022 and the start of a new year of activities!
-We have some exciting things planned as we continue our journey to support the Gilpin County Community Center and its programs.
+We have some exciting things planned for 2022 as we continue our journey to support the Gilpin County Community Center and its programs.

 Last year was a difficult one for all of us and as a community, we do face the continuing issue of the COVID-19 pandemic and variants.
 We were overjoyed to help the Center reopen last spring, and support the County Fair, the Hallowe’en Spooky Stroll, and the Winter Arts Festival.
 We worked in the background to raise funds for these activities, and we supplied volunteers to get the Center ready to reopen.